 202 Christopher Lane, Danville, VA 24541

 The Crew Hall was built in 1966 with several additions over the years.
-It is dedicated to Clayton T. Lester, the longest serving member of the crew with 55 years, and counting, of service.
-This building is the main hub of Crew operations.
-It houses five transport units, two response units, and a medium duty rescue crash truck.
-There is also a training room which serves as a third room when needed for overflow from the training center.
-The building has office space, supplies, and sleeping quarters for members on third shift.
+It is dedicated to Clayton T. Lester, the longest serving member of the crew with 60 years, and counting, of service.
+This building is the main hub of Crew operations; housing five transport units, two response units, a medium duty rescue crash truck, office space, sleeping quarters, and supply rooms.
+There is also a training room, used as a third room when needed for overflow from the Training Center.

 121 Maplewood Street, Danville, VA 24540

 The Northside Station was opened in 2006 to establish faster response times for the northern part of the city.
-The station is primarily used by career staff members and houses four transports in the bay area.
-It has a break area, lounge, kitchenette and office space for personnel to use.
+In 2020, the station was expanded to house more response teams.
+The station is primarily used by career staff members and houses four transports, a heavy rescue crash truck, EMT support areas, and office space.

 Danville Area Training Center